Liberty Trophy – Sat 1st of March 2025

 Those selected to play for the Berks CIBA can enquire about a County shirt via the email icon above.
 Shirts currently cost £28.

-Berks CIBA beat East Dorset by 99Shots to 82.
-Top Rink GILL FERGUSON, BRIAN ILSLEY, JOHN MATTHEWS, KEN NASH
+Top Rink MIKE DRINKWATER, BRIAN ILSLEY, JOHN MATTHEWS, KEN NASH

 Charity Information